OpenProphetLabGMBH/protopie_py_bridge_examples/python_mqtt_bridge/README.md

 ## Why?

-1. You might be working with a system where you need to translate between mqtt messages and protopie socketio messages, especially to work with a hardware and software based complex systems where there are many prototypes and where rest of the architechture speaks **mqtt** and not socketio. ([benefits of using mqtt](https://www.neovasolutions.com/2020/07/03/what-is-mqtt-protocol-and-how-does-it-work/)).
+1. You might be working with a system where you need to translate between mqtt messages and protopie socketio messages, especially to work with a/multiple hardware and software based systems where there are many prototypes and where rest of the architechture speaks **mqtt** and not socketio. ([benefits of using mqtt](https://www.neovasolutions.com/2020/07/03/what-is-mqtt-protocol-and-how-does-it-work/)).
 2. **ProtoPieConnect Desktop** doesn't have a already pre-existing choice to choose between mqtt or socketio and communication protocol.
 3. **ProtoPieConnect Embedded** can be launched with `--mqtt` flag set to `true` but the port is default port `1883`.
 4. One might want to change the default mqtt port, according to their needs, and according to the rest of the system and also apply other mqtt customization attributes.